 Employment promotion programs in conflict-affected areas must work hard to be inclusive, especially toward underrepresented minorities, and actively promote transparency and accountability to ensure all relevant beneficiaries have been consulted.

-Crises have a long term effects that impact all aspects of life.
+Crises have long-term effects that impact all aspects of life.
 Because reconstruction takes time to plan and execute, technology and innovation will play a vital role.
 The public sector has been weakened by years of destruction and cannot be expected to deliver instant results.
 However, with the right support, entrepreneurs can deliver instant results.

 Entrepreneurship, when efficiently deployed, can be dynamic for growth and long-term renovation.
 It has the potential to boost economic recovery while improving access to basic services.